jenniferngp/iPSC_PPC_eQTL_Project/README.md

 This repository contains code and scripts for the analyses conducted in the manuscript.

 0. Other
-- Check numbers in manuscript
+- "check_numbers.ipynb" shows how to get the numbers in the paper

 2. eQTL
 - eQTL mapping pipeline (pending)